 CTA and Pace Fixed Route Buses

 Our CTA and Pace bus fleets are 100% accessible.
-Special equipment such as lifts, ramps, wheelchair securement areas, priority seating and visual display announcements have been installed on all CTA and Pace buses to make fixed route bus service accessible to people with disabilities.
+Special equipment such as ramps, wheelchair securement areas, priority seating and visual display and auditory announcements have been installed on all CTA and Pace buses to make fixed route bus service accessible to people with disabilities.
 The Americans with Disabilities Act requires bus drivers to call out stops and to have large print and Braille signage in fixed route buses.
 All our buses have automated systems that visually display and verbally announce stops.
-Bus drivers also are able to assist passengers with boarding and exiting the bus, using a lift or ramp, securing wheelchairs and scooters, or helping put fares in the fare box when asked.
+Bus drivers also are able to assist passengers with boarding and exiting the bus, using the ramp, securing wheelchairs and scooters, or helping put fares in the fare box when asked.

 CTA “L” Trains

 Before traveling on the CTA “L,” people with disabilities who require station accessibility should first determine which stations are accessible.
 Customers who require an elevator can call the CTA Elevator Status Line at 1-888-YOUR-CTA (1-888-968-7282) to make sure the elevators are working at the accessible stations that are needed during travel.
-When calling the CTA Elevator Status Line, wait for the prompts, then press 5 and then 2.
+When calling the CTA Elevator Status Line, wait for the prompts, then press7.

 Upon arriving at an accessible station, the customer can ask a Customer Assistant for help if needed.
 Customer Assistant call buttons are installed at the entrance of each accessible “L” station.
-Since Customer Assistants are not always on duty, it is a good idea to check the Customer Assistant hours at each station before traveling.
 If a Customer Assistant is not available, proceed to the platform, wait close to where the first car of the train will be on the platform when it arrives at the station, and wave at the Train Conductor to get his or her attention.
 The Train Conductor will exit the train to help with boarding.
 The Customer Assistant or the Train Conductor will deploy a device called a gap filler for customers who use wheelchairs, scooters or wheeled walkers or for any other customer who requests this type of assistance.
 Gap fillers are portable ramps that act as a bridge between the platform and the train car so that customers can board the train safely.
 Customer Assistants are also available to guide customers with visual disabilities throughout the train stations.

 For more information how on how customers with disabilities can use CTA fixed route service, the CTA has produced an Accessibility video to demonstrate the ease of using CTA buses or "L" trains.